 "Skiing untouched and uncrowded powder with a view of the Aegean Sea on one side and the Gulf of Corinth and the Peleponnese on the other," is the best thing about skiing in Greece, according to John Eames, from The Off-piste & Telemark Ski Company, which offers ski trips to the Mt.
 Parnassos region.

 Greece is not so well known for its skiing.
 Instead, most of its tourism is based on the pleasures of its coastline and islands.
-But with nearly 80% of the country is covered in peaks, it's the second most mountainous country in Europe and although not as large as the Alps, they are perfectly suited to skiing.
+But with nearly 80 per cent of the country is covered in peaks, it's the second most mountainous country in Europe and although not as large as the Alps, they are perfectly suited to skiing.

 "Don’t expect the sleek operation and facilities of an Alpine resort with miles and miles of runs and a huge vertical," says Eames, but "do expect excellent and varied terrain, some adventurous and challenging off-piste, some wonderful touring options and consistently friendly and helpful locals.
 Plus, the ski pass is cheap!"